SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_trial/4_setup_trial_workzone.md

 # Setup SAP Build Work Zone Service in your Trial Account

-SAP Build Work Zone enables you to easily build business sites that provide centralized access to applications, such as the hello world app you will create.
+SAP Build Work Zone enables you to easily create business sites that provide centralized access to applications, such as the Hello World app you will create.

-SAP Build Work Zone Service it not pre-configured in your BTP trial account.
-You first need to subscribe the service.
+SAP Build Work Zone Service is not pre-configured in your BTP trial account.
+You must subscribe to the service first.

+In order to set up SAP Build Work Zone in your Trial Account, you first need to establish Trust and Federation between SAP Authorization and Trust Management Service and SAP Cloud Identity Services (see previous tutorial)

 ### Subscribe to the SAP Build Work Zone Service

-1. Go to your trial subaccount, navigate to "Services" --> "Instances and Subscriptions" and choose "Create".
+1. Log into your trial subaccount, navigate to "Services" --> "Instances and Subscriptions," and choose "Create."

     ![](images/2_trial_wzone_01_create_service.png)

-2. Select "SAP Build Work Zone, standard edition" as Service and select "Subscription" as service plan.
+2. Select "SAP Build Work Zone, standard edition" as the Service and select "Subscription" as the service plan.

   ![](images/2_trial_wzone_02_create_wz.png)